C0deWiser/simple-storage/README.md

 ### Uploading files

-You may add files from `UploadedFile`, from local path or remote url.
+You may add files from `UploadedFile`, from a local path or remote url.
 You may upload multiple files at once.

 ```php